-I’ve gotten a lot of comments from surprised people when they see that I’m drinking coffee because they falsely believe that it’s a “bad” habit.
-It’s true that caffeine is an addictive stimulant and it’s also true that it has been linked to some pretty adverse health problems, including recurrent migraines, anxiety, insomnia, GERD, increased symptoms of hypoglycemia, fibrocystic breast symptoms, and urinary tract disorders in the past.
+I’ve received a lot of comments from surprised people when they see that I’m drinking coffee because they falsely believe it’s a “bad” habit.
+Caffeine is indeed an addictive stimulant.
+It’s also true that it has been linked to some pretty adverse health problems, including recurrent migraines, anxiety, insomnia, GERD, and increased symptoms of hypoglycemia, fibrocystic breast symptoms, and urinary tract disorders in the past.
 However, several of these concerns have been blown way out of proportion.
 Researchers are now finding more and more benefits to my beloved coffee.

 How caffeine affects you mentally and emotionally depends on exactly how much you’re drinking.
 If you’re drinking a cup or two a day (about 200 mg of caffeine), it might improve your mental acuity, reaction time, and mood state.
 Specifically, 200 mg of caffeine increases happiness, energy, alertness, and sociability.
-Once you get to around 400 or 500 mg a day though, it’s likely to hurt your performance and mood, and can cause the development of anxiety, nervousness, and jitteriness.
+Once you get to around 400 or 500 mg a day, though, it’s likely to hurt your performance and mood and cause the development of anxiety, nervousness, and jitteriness.

-If you’ve ever wondered how caffeine puts a little pep in your step, it temporarily binds to the adenosine receptors in your brain.
+If you’ve ever wondered how caffeine puts a little pep in your step, it temporarily binds to your brain’s adenosine receptors.
 Adenosine is a natural sedative produced in the brain that causes drowsiness, and caffeine blocks the doorway so that it can’t get in and make you sleepy.
-Some people think that caffeine doesn’t actually stimulate us much at all, it just takes the edge off by easing withdrawal symptoms.
-In essence, this theory posits that we are no more alert that we would be if we’d never consumed caffeine in the first place.
+Some people think that caffeine doesn’t stimulate us much at all; it just takes the edge off by easing withdrawal symptoms.
+In essence, this theory posits that we are no more alert than we would be if we’d never consumed caffeine in the first place.

 The blood vessels in your brain dilate when you have a headache, and many medications for headaches contain caffeine because it makes those vessels constrict.
 Caffeine is also a mild analgesic.
 Among people who are genetically susceptible to migraines, though, it seems that caffeine increases the frequency of those, particularly nasty headaches.

 At one time, caffeine was linked to pancreatic cancer, but thankfully that research has been proven faulty.
 Coffee has recently been linked to a decreased risk of liver cancer, though.
 The European Prospective Investigation into Cancer and Nutrition followed 520,000 people in 10 countries for 15 years.
 Researchers compared the coffee intake of 125 healthy participants who were later diagnosed with the most common form of liver cancer.
-They discovered that those who drank at least 2 ½ cups of coffee a day had a 75% lower risk of having developed cancer compared to those who drank no more than 1 ¼ cups a day.
+They discovered that those who drank at least 2 ½ cups of coffee a day had a 75% lower risk of developing cancer than those who drank no more than one ¼ cups a day.
 There’s no way to know if decaffeinated will do the trick because the researchers didn’t separate caffeinated and decaffeinated coffee in this study.

-In many studies, 4-6 cups of coffee a day (whether regular or decaf) seems to reduce the risk of developing type 2 diabetes – by as much as 30%, actually.
+In many studies, 4-6 cups of coffee a day (whether regular or decaf) reduces the risk of developing type 2 diabetes – by as much as 30%.
 Why?
-It might be because it reduces insulin resistance, which is essential because insulin resistance doesn’t just lead to the development of diabetes, but also heart disease and gout.
+It might be because it reduces insulin resistance, which is essential.
+After all, insulin resistance doesn’t just lead to the development of diabetes, but also heart disease and gout.
 Or it might be that the chlorogenic acid in coffee delays the absorption of glucose from the intestines.
-There is no evidence that coffee will slow down the progression of diabetes or reverse the disease once it has developed, though.
+There is no evidence that coffee will slow down the progression of diabetes or reverse it once it has developed.

-It is true that coffee causes a transient spike in blood pressure, but it does not seem to have any impact on whether or not someone goes on to develop hypertension.
+Coffee indeed causes a transient spike in blood pressure, but it does not seem to impact whether or not someone goes on to develop hypertension.
 If you already have high blood pressure, it makes sense to limit or avoid caffeine.
-Contrary to what patients have told me over the years, there actually isn’t much evidence that caffeine increases heart arrhythmias, such as atrial fibrillation.
+Contrary to what patients have told me over the years, there isn’t much evidence that caffeine increases heart arrhythmias, such as atrial fibrillation.

 If you’ve ever browsed the rows of unregulated supplements at any major retailer, you’ve probably noticed that caffeine holds a prominent place in the “weight loss aid” shelf.
 In reality, while it seems possible that caffeine might aid in weight loss since it appears to increase fat oxidation and thermogenesis, there is no evidence that it leads to weight loss over the long-term.
-This might be because we either develop a tolerance to it after a while or because we unconsciously compensate for it by eating more food later.
-Our body really, really likes to stay at a steady weight and will do all kinds of interesting and frustrating things to make sure that we don’t lose too many pounds.
-A moderate amount of caffeine does seem to increase aerobic physical endurance and anaerobic performance, as well as reduce our perception of muscle pain.
+This might be because we develop a tolerance to it after a while or because we unconsciously compensate for it by eating more food later.
+A moderate amount of caffeine does seem to increase aerobic physical endurance and anaerobic performance and reduce our perception of muscle pain.

 Only caffeinated coffee seems to decrease the risk of Parkinson’s disease.
-In an extensive and well-done study, it reduced the risk by about 40% among people who drank between one and three cups a day.
-However, like always, it’s possible that the coffee drinkers all had something else in common.
+An extensive and well-done study reduced the risk by about 40% among people who drank between one and three cups a day.
+However, like always, it’s possible that the coffee drinkers had something else in common.
 Once someone has developed Parkinson’s disease, caffeine, unfortunately, doesn’t seem to slow the progression.

 At the same time that scientists first discovered that caffeine decreased the risk of developing Parkinson’s disease, research seemed promising in regards to dementia.
 However, as more studies have been done, the results have gotten murkier and murkier.
-There’s conflicting evidence so we will just have to wait and see if a consensus can be reached.
+There’s conflicting evidence, so we will have to wait to see if a consensus can be reached.